-About 1.75 kg of the bundle were calculated to melt and relocate during the degradation phase.
+About 1.65 kg of the bundle was calculated to melt (Fig. 5.39) and relocate during the degradation phase.
 In the experiment, the mass of molten pool was estimated to be around 2 kg.

-The results obtained with the new version 3.3 are practically identical to those of the previous version, also with respect to the computational performance (Fig. 5.45).
+The results obtained with the new version 3.4 are practically identical to those of the previous version with the modifed dataset, also with respect to the computational performance (Fig. 5.40).
+The correction had its main impact in the hydrogen production, yield-ing lower amount of predicted hydrogen, which is in better agreement with the experiment, than before.

-Fig. 5.42 FPT1 - Hydrogen generation rate
+Fig. 5.37 FPT1 - Hydrogen generation rate

-Fig. 5.43 FPT1 - Total hydrogen production
+Fig. 5.38 FPT1 - Total hydrogen production

-Fig. 5.44 FPT1 - Axial mass distribution in the bundle at core shutdown
+Fig. 5.39 FPT1 Molten mass

-Fig. 5.45 FPT1 - Number of time steps and Jacobian calculations
+Fig. 5.40 FPT1 - Number of time steps and Jacobian calculations